endstone-insider/dwarf2cpp/README.md

    pip install dwarf2cpp-<version>-<platform>.whl
    ```

-This option is recommended if you simply want to use `dwarf2cpp` without dealing with compiler or LLVM setup.
+This is the recommended option if you only want to use `dwarf2cpp` without setting up a compiler or LLVM.

 ## Usage